difi/dc16-oidc-proxy/README.md

   password: "password"                                                     <!-- Password parameters used in the request towards the identity provider -->
   scope: "scope"                                                           <!-- The scope parameter used in the request towards the identity provider -->
   user_data_name: ["user_data_service_needs1", "user_data_service_needs2"] <!-- What user data collected from the log in should be sent to the service -->
-  pass_along_data: "identifying_data_for_idp"                              <!-- If a user is logged into multiple idps on a host, server returns userData of first preferred idp with cookie and this additional data from other idps with cookie -->
+  pass_along_data: "identifying_data_for_idp"                              <!-- Optional.
+If a user is logged into multiple idps on a host, server returns userData of first preferred idp with cookie and this additional data from other idps with cookie -->
   parameters: {                                                            <!-- Parameters have to be in the idp, but does not have to contain any parameters -->
     other_parameters: "like",                                              <!-- Other parameters need in the identity provider configuration -->
     security: 3